 I seriously loved the Quirimbas so much and would say these islands certainly deserve a place on everyone’s Africa bucket list.

-I’ll also write more about this in the guide, but I should mention that yes, the Quirimbas were hit by a cyclone in spring 2019.
+I’ve written more about this in the guide, but I should mention that yes, the Quirimbas were hit by a cyclone in spring 2019.